-Anxious to get distance learning feedback from students or parents?
-Curious how they feel about a return to the classroom?
-Create a student or parent survey with SurveyLegend (you can view one of our Parental Support Survey Templates crafted by the Harvard Graduate School of Education here to get ideas on how to create your own student survey template).
+Are you teaching virtually and anxious to get distance learning feedback from students or parents?
+Or are you holding class in person and curious how students and parents feel about safety and other matters?
+Create a student survey or parent survey with SurveyLegend (you can view one of our Parental Support Survey Templates crafted by the Harvard Graduate School of Education here to get ideas on how to create your own student survey template).
 Surveys from teachers get great response rates as students and their parents always have opinions!

 Our pre-designed surveys are some of the best surveys for schools!
 They are easy to create and easy on the eyes, and they’re responsive so they’ll adjust to smaller, at-home screens and even smartphones.
 Get started with SurveyLegend for free today and then upgrade while taking advantage of our discounted pricing for students and teachers, up to 35% off!